beardymcjohnface/Snaketool/README.md

 # Snaketool
-Cookiecutter profile for making a Snakemake-based bioinformatics tool, but without the fluff.
+Cookiecutter profile for making a Snakemake-based bioinformatics tool.

 __See [Nektool](https://github.com/beardymcjohnface/Nektool) for a NextFlow-based template__